HM: Hybrid Masking for Few-Shot Segmentation: Methodology

 \section{Methodology}

-Fig.~\ref{fig:overall_architecture} displays the overall architecture of the proposed HMFS approach.
-Fundamentally, it comprises of a feature backbone for extracting support and query features, a feature masking (FM) technique for suppressing irrelevant support activations, and an encoder/decoder for predicting the segmentation mask from the relevant activations.
-In this work, we propose a simple, effective, and efficient way to enhance feature masking (FM), termed as hybrid masking (HM).
-It compensates for the loss of target object details in the FM technique by leveraging a simple input masking (IM) technique~\cite{OSLSM}.
-In what follows, we first layout the problem setting (sec.~\ref{subsection:problem_setting}), next we describe feature masking technique (sec.~\ref{subsection:feature_masking}), and finally we detail the proposed hybrid masking for few-shot segmentation (sec.~\ref{subsection:hmfs}).
+Fig.~\ref{fig:overall_architecture} displays the overall architecture when our proposed \emph{hybrid masking} (HM) approach is introduced into the FSS baselines, such as HSNet~\cite{HSNet} and VAT~\cite{VAT}.
+Fundamentally, it comprises of a feature backbone for extracting support and query features, a feature masking~(FM) technique for suppressing irrelevant support activations, and FSS model (i.e. HSNet/VAT) for predicting the segmentation mask from the relevant activations.
+In this work, we propose a simple, effective, and efficient way to enhance feature masking~(FM), termed as hybrid masking~(HM).
+It compensates for the loss of target object details in the FM technique by leveraging a simple input masking~(IM) technique~\cite{OSLSM}.
+In what follows, we first lay out the problem setting~(sec.~\ref{subsection:problem_setting}), next we describe feature masking technique~(sec.~\ref{subsection:feature_masking}), and finally we detail the proposed hybrid masking for few-shot segmentation~(sec.~\ref{subsection:hmfs}).